ASAP offers resources for farmers and producers of value-added products at all stages of starting and running a

 - Individual support: ASAP and partner organizations offer one-on-one consultations to farmers in Western North Carolina on managing marketing, financial, and production risk.

 - Conferences and workshops: ASAP’s Business of Farming Conference in February and other workshops and webinars throughout the year offer expertise in business planning, branding, financial management, marketing, and more.

-ASAP’s Farmer Toolkit offers an overview of available support and resources on business planning and marketing.
-Read or download the free digital version; contact ASAP about print copy availability.
-Additional resources not included in the Toolkit are linked below.
+ASAP’s Appalachian Grown Farmer Toolkit offers an overview of available support and resources on business planning and marketing.
+Read or download the free digital version below; contact ASAP about print copy availability.

 - Find Land with WNC Farm Link